Seven things to look for in season 2 of 'House of the Dragon'

 7. A tale of two Aegons

 Remember the scene where Rhaenyra brings her newborn baby Viserys to meet the ailing king, for whom he was named?
-She also introduced the king to her other kids she had with Daemon, Joffrey and ... wait for it ...
+She also introduced the king to the first kid she had with Daemon, named ... wait for it ...
 Aegon.

 The show, and the book, try to keep them straight by referring to them as Aegon the Elder (ie, King Aegon II) and Aegon the Younger (ie, Rhaenyra's kid).
 That's fine for them, but you and I will refer to them thusly: